madam-research-group/seminar/README.md

 > <div style="text-align:justify">
 During the talk we will follow the work: Néda Z, Varga L, Biró TS (2017) Science and Facebook: The same popularity law!.
-PLOS ONE 12(7): e0179656. https://doi.org/10.1371/journal.pone.0179656 and derivate Pareto-Tsallis distribution as an usefull tool in the description of the citation network.</div>
+PLOS ONE 12(7): e0179656. https://doi.org/10.1371/journal.pone.0179656 and derive a Pareto-Tsallis distribution as an useful tool in the description of the citation network.</div>

 ###### 26.11.2019

 #### **_The true dimension of scientific impact_**